-- This policy has been designed to reflect the business operations of EcoWorld Malaysia as well as talent pool.
-The competitive market for top executives within the property development sector provides an important reference point, but is only one of the factors considered when the company sets the remuneration policy.
-The following principles underpin the approach taken by EcoWorld Malaysia to remuneration the Executive Directors:-
+This policy has been designed to reflect the business operations of EcoWorld Malaysia as well as talent pool.
+The competitive market for top executives within the property development sector provides an important reference point, but is only one of the factors considered when the Company sets the remuneration policy.
+The following principles underpin the approach taken by EcoWorld Malaysia to remunerate the Executive Directors:-

 Remuneration Policy for Executive Directors